coodoo/xstate-examples/README.md

 	- simple approach of implementing multi-thread jobs with one service, each job could be pasued/resumed/cancelled

 - `fsm-service-2-submachine`
-	- another way of implementing multi-thread jobs by letting each child component starts it's own sub-fsm, and using ui layer to piece together the application
+	- another way of implementing multi-thread jobs by letting each child component starts it's own sub-fsm, and using ui layer to piece together the whole operation

 - `fsm-service-3-actor`
 	- the recommended way of implementing concurrency by creating multiple services and let them communicate with each other in a `actor` manner